appium/appium/README.md

 For example, if you use Apple's XCUITest library without Appium you can only write tests using Obj-C/Swift, and you can only run tests through Xcode.
-Similarly, with Google's UiAutomator or Espresso you can only write tests in Java.
+Similarly, with Google's UiAutomator or Espresso you can only write tests in Java/Kotlin.
 Appium opens up the possibility of true cross-platform native app automation, for mobile and beyond.
 Finally!

 If you're new to Appium, or want a more comprehensive description of what this is all